rsksmart/devportal-1.0/README.md

   ensure that you set a `permalink` attribute in the front matter, with a trailing `/`.

+### Replicating existing documentation

+This applies for you have documentation in other git repositories which need to be replicated here.
+This is expected to be used sparingly, only for libraries with existing documentation.

+Steps:

+1. Create a markdown file which contains **only** front matter.
+2. Edit `/.git-cached-copy.config.json` to specify the details of files from other git repositories should be copied.

+Tips:

+- Test the build output to ensure that the following common errors are fixed
+  - Hyperlinks to anchors by ID attribute are correct
+  - Referenced image files are also copied

 ### Issues

 When you open an issue, you should be given the option to choose a category.